ashleyerffmeyer/liri-bot/README.md

 # liri-bot

-LIRI (Language Interpretation and Recognition Interface) is a command line node app that takes in user parameters and gives the user back data.
+Language Interpretation and Recognition Interface (LIRI) is a command line node app that takes in user parameters and provides the user with data from Spotify, OMDB, and Bands In Town APIs.

 [Link to LIRI!](https://ashleyerffmeyer.github.io/liri-bot/)